kitten/fluorine/docs/api/connectStore.md

 - [`propName`]: The name of the prop that is passed to the child component.
   Defaults to "data".

+- [`pureProps`]: Whether the component should check for reference equality before rendering.
+Defaults to `true`.

 ## Returns

 As all decorators a function that takes a child component and returns a